w5xd/PacketRainGauge/README.md

 Its circuit diagram is <a href='PCB-circuit.pdf'>here</a>.

 The Si7210 is mounted to the <i>bottom</i> of the PCB.
 This is the only part on the bottom.
-I used an SMD over to mount it (and nothing else with it.)
-Then flipped the board over and used the oven again to mount all the top side SMD parts.
+I used an SMD oven to mount it (and nothing else in the oven with it.)
+After cooling it of, then flipped the board over and used the oven again to mount all the top side SMD parts.
 The RFM69 is supposed to be oven-safe, but I have destroyed at least one (maybe not because of the oven?) and its easy enough to hand solder its 100 thou solder pads.